alex-ohadi/flow/README.md

 ### ******************************** Here is what your looking for
 ## Start Kubernetes: Run with K8s
 1. Start minikube and set up colima:
- - `colima start --memory 4`  - for pulsar
+ - Run `colima start --memory 4`  - for pulsar
- - `minikube start --driver=docker`
+ - Run `minikube start --driver=docker` or if you want to allocate more resources to minikube: `minikube start --driver=docker --cpus=4 --memory=8192 --disk-size=20g`
 2. Start k8s:
  - `docker compose down -v` # Make sure that docker containers are not running concurrently
  - `./start-as-k8s.sh`
 3. Watch pods come up by running k9s, check pre-reqs to download it
  - `k9s`
- - Watch the map-matcher finish by writing into mongodb, and then the job will finish after that
+ - 1) map-matcher job should run after it connects to pulsar (~2 minutes).
+ - 2) map-matcher writes the completed logs to mongodb.
-4. The cron deployment will restart the job at 12 UTC
+ - 3) Finally, the restart-map-matcher should restart the map-matcher job at 12 UTC.
+ - View the cron -
+ - `kubectl get cronjob` or `kubectl get jobs`

+Additional notes:
+Airflow exists here, but did not use since I decided to use mongodb for storage, airflow is not compatiable.
+I still create the DAG here: flow/map_matcher_k8s_dag.py

- - `kubectl get cronjob restart-map-matcher-job` **View K8s COMMANDS**
+**View K8s COMMANDS**
 - Run `k9s` to see the running pods, press `[enter]` on the pods to view logs, or `s` to enter shell, or `d` to describe
 - Run `kubectl get events` to inspect errors